anahoza/anahoza/README.md

 <BR> * SQL
 <BR> * Python

- <BR>CTA:Connect with me on Linkedin
+ <BR>CTA:Connect with me on Linkedin.
 <!--
 **anahoza/anahoza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.